ciropinto1982/Spectral-fitting-with-SPEX/SPEX-physical-grid-scan/README.md

 4) SPEX's model HOT (absorption lines from collisionally-ionised plasma) is yet to be uploaded.

-All these codes have been developed for and published in the paper Pinto et al. (2020a, doi: 10.1093/mnras/staa118, arXiv: 1911.09568, bibcode: 2020MNRAS.492.4646P).
+*License -* All these codes have been developed for and published in the paper Pinto et al. (2020a, doi: 10.1093/mnras/staa118, arXiv: 1911.09568, bibcode: 2020MNRAS.492.4646P).
 You're recommended and kindly requested to refer to that paper when using this code.